frozenbanana97/lab1/README.md

 Today, we will only install [JupyterLab](https://jupyter.org/) using [pip](https://pypi.org/project/pip/).
 Jupyterlab is a great interactive notebook for Python that we will be using throughout the course.
 Pip is a mainstream package installer for Python that you will also use throughout the course to install packages.

-- Make sure you're in your lab folder and your virtual environment is activated (`. venv3.10.1/bin/activate`) if it is not already.
+- Make sure you're in your lab folder and your virtual environment is activated (`. venv3.10.1/bin/activate`, or in some cases `. venv3.10.1/Scripts/activate`) if it is not already.
 - Enter `pip list`.
 This will show you the packages you currently have installed in your virtual environment (not many, basically the ones you need by default to get started!)
 - Enter `pip install jupyterlab`
 - When installed, enter `pip list` again: you will see that your jupyterlab installation required the installation of quite a few other packages.
 These are **dependancies**: packages that the jupyterlab package depends on to function properly.